 As you can see each type of kit has its positives and negatives.
-It’s up to you to decide how important each of those are to you.
-But now that we have discussed dollhouse kits, what other options are there for owning one?
+It’s up to you to decide which are important to you.
+But now that we have discussed dollhouse kits, what other options are there?

 If you want to have your dollhouse right now, you can buy one pre-assembled by the manufacturer.
 These dollhouses are more expensive than an un-assembled kit.
 If they are not completely finished on their interiors, it will be very difficult to do so later.
 This is especially true if they have inaccessible interior areas.

-Real Good Toys has a line of affordable pre-assembled, cabinet grade dollhouses.
+Real Good Toys has a line of pre-assembled and custom finished, cabinet grade dollhouses.

 Museum quality dollhouses also come pre-assembled.
 These dollhouses are manufactured by Lawbre.
 This company does not make kits.
 The finishing is left up to you, if you wish.

-The House That Jack Built, (A.K.A.: Melissa & Doug The House That Jack Built), also produces some pre-assembled dollhouses.
+The House That Jack Built, (A.K.A.: Melissa & Doug), also produces some pre-assembled dollhouses.
 This manufacturer has a wide arrange of prices.
 They have some select dollhouse models sold as unassembled kits as well.

 Though tab and slot dollhouses do not come pre-assembled by their manufacturer, you can pay to have yours custom-built by someone.
 This option is also available for other types of kits as well.
-There is only one company, that I know of, that provides a dollhouse assembly service.
-I have never used this service, nor have I ever known anyone who has.
-Because of this, I can not provide any reviews or recommendations.
+There was only one company, that I know of, which provided a dollhouse assembly service, but they are no longer in business.

 Tab and slot dollhouse assemblies can be priced up to five times the retail cost of the kit, because of their labor intensity and time consumption.
 This price often does not include interior finishes.
-You might be able to find better price rates for other types of dollhouse kits, that are easier to assemble.
+Make sure that you go through all of the details of what will be included in the assembly, with your builder, before you commit to the service.
+You might be able to find better price rates for other types of dollhouse kits which are easier to assemble.

-Whatever your choice, keep in mind that when you do find a builder, they might not be in your home state or city.
-This means you will have to make arrangements for the delivery of your dollhouse.
+Whatever your choice, keep in mind that when you do find a builder, they might not be in your home city or state.
+This means you will have to make arrangements for the pick-up or delivery of your dollhouse.
 As you can imagine, the finished product is quite large, fragile and heavy, so always get shipping quotes before you invest in the assembly of your kit.